The best restaurants in Cali, Colombia

 10. Visit the beautiful neighborhood of Ciudad Jardín

 Ciudad Jardín is a very nice neighborhood to see and is located in the south of Cali.
 It is a lot quieter than San Antonio and is surrounded by some beautiful parks (including Humedal La Babilla).
 Two well-known shopping centers, Unicentro and Centro Comercial Jardín Plaza, are also located near Ciudad Jardin.
 Moreover, if you drive towards the famous Pance River, you will undoubtedly pass through this neighborhood.
-Furthermore, you have all kinds of expensive and trendy restaurants in this neighborhood.
+Furthermore, you have all kinds of trendy restaurants in this neighborhood, that are in the higher price range.

 12. Take a day trip to Lago Calima